UPPS Standard

 • Textile sustainability and circularity regulations

-UPPS-TEX enables structured disclosures that can be mapped to regulatory requirements, supporting multi-jurisdiction compliance and reducing reporting burden through a unified disclosure framework.
+UPPS 602 enables structured disclosures that can be mapped to regulatory requirements, supporting multi-jurisdiction compliance and reducing reporting burden through a unified disclosure framework.

 10. Transition Provisions

-Organizations may adopt UPPS-TEX progressively.
+Organizations may adopt UPPS 602 progressively.

 Where full data is not available, organizations shall disclose: